Ice Climbing Technical Gear:

 Price: Like most things, you get what you pay for, and since crampons are your only connection with life other than your tools, don’t scrimp.
 The models listed above are strong and dependable, have serious bottom/front points and strap systems, and are capable of handling anything you want to do.
 Remember, in mountaineering, your crampons must be able to climb rock all day if necessary, and a broken one will occur in a rapid-pulse situation and cause unnecessary drama.

-Follow-up Note: Recently we learned that it has become illegal for a French outdoor shop to sharpen, fix or re-sell their rental ice tools and crampons.
+Follow-up Note: Recently there is a rumour that it has become illegal for a French outdoor shop to sharpen, fix or re-sell their rental ice tools and crampons.
 We were informed of this fact by two French sport merchants, so we assume it to be fact.
 Swiss and Italian stores have not yet reported such restrictions so hopefully they are not legally constrained in this manner.
 The point is that stores which do not, or cannot, maintain sharp crampons and ice tool picks are not legally capable of providing gear in the best usable condition.
 Additionally, some stores admittedly use grinding wheels to sharpen their many crampons and ice tools, so the temper of this gear is likely ruined and more easily breakable than gear sharpened properly by hand and uncompromised by excessive heat.
 The condition of such important equipment is something to consider when renting gear (or buying used gear), so be advised.